tiberlab/tibercad/manual/Sphinx/Theory/Dsc.rst

 For a brief list of literature to understand Dye Solar cells (DSC) see [Kalyanasundaram]_ .
 For a review of the model see [Gagliardi]_ .

-The model consists in a set of drift-diflusion equations for the description of the propagation of different ions and for the electrons coupled with Poisson equation:
+The model consists in a set of drift-diffusion equations for the description of the propagation of different ions and for the electrons coupled with Poisson equation:

 ..  math::